daiphuongngo/Porto-Seguro-Safe-Driver-Prediction-Imbalanced-Comparison-Classifiers/README.md

 <img src="https://user-images.githubusercontent.com/70437668/141063584-8b33093a-95d4-490a-8c99-622e3b318897.jpg" width=50% height=50%>

 ##### Bagging

+A Bagging classifier is an ensemble meta-estimator that fits base classifiers each on random subsets of the original dataset and then aggregate their individual predictions (either by voting or by averaging) to form a final prediction.
+Such a meta-estimator can typically be used as a way to reduce the variance of a black-box estimator (e.g., a decision tree), by introducing randomization into its construction procedure and then making an ensemble out of it.

 ```
 Mean ROC AUC on Train Set: 0.537
 Mean ROC AUC on Test Set: 0.539
 ```

 ##### Balanced Bagging

+A Bagging classifier with additional balancing.
+This implementation of Bagging is similar to the scikit-learn implementation.
+It includes an additional step to balance the training set at fit time using a given sampler.
+This classifier can serves as a basis to implement various methods such as Exactly Balanced Bagging, Roughly Balanced Bagging, Over-Bagging, or SMOTE-Bagging.

 ```
 Mean ROC AUC on Train Set: 0.572
 Mean ROC AUC on Test Set: 0.559